Flexible Labor Capacity: The Next Evolution in Lean Waste Elimination

 - Workforce capacity is less predictable due to turnover, absenteeism, and shifting labor availability.

-The foundational Lean framework was optimized for process stability, not for the degree of external variability that defines today’s operating environment.
+The foundational Lean framework was optimized for process stability, not for the level of external variability that defines today’s environment.

 As a result, many facilities that practice Lean with discipline still struggle to maintain flow.
-A plant can execute 5S, achieve quick changeovers, and run level-loaded schedules, yet still experience breakdowns in throughput when labor capacity cannot adjust to demand.
+A plant can execute 5S, achieve quick changeovers, and run level-loaded schedules, yet still experience breakdowns in takt attainment when labor capacity cannot adjust to demand.

 Understanding the Waste of Inflexibility